-BILL Author STATUS SUMMARY TASK FORCE POSITION AB 2396 McCarty 13, 2016 Existing Law: AB 939 establishes an integrated waste management program.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2396 Joined with AB McCarty Amended August 9, 2016 Senate Floor Existing Law: AB 939 establishes an integrated waste management program.
 Existing law requires each state agency to submit an annual report to the department summarizing its progress in reducing solid waste that is due on or before May 1 of each year.
-Letter of support sent May 3, 2016, for this bill as amended Senate Floor Proposed Law: This bill would require each state agency to include in that annual report a summary of the state agency's compliance with specified requirements relating to recycling commercial solid waste and organic waste.
-April 13, 2016 AB 2409 09 February 2016 Assembly Committe Environm Safety an Existing Law: Existing law, inoperative due to a pending referendum election, would prohibit certain stores from providing a single-use carryout bag to a customer and prohibit those stores from selling or distributing a recycled paper bag to a customer at the point of sale unless the store makes that bag available for purchase.
-Committee on Environmental Safety and Toxic Materials Proposed Law: This bill would suspend the operation of certain amendments to water quality control plans relating to the total maximum daily load for trash unless the provisions inoperative due to a pending referendum election become effective.
+Letter of support sent to the author on May 3, 2016, for this 2812 Proposed Law: This bill would require each state agency to include in that annual report a summary of the state agency's compliance with specified requirements relating to recycling commercial solid waste and organic waste.
+This bill would become operative only if AB 2812 and this bill are both chaptered and become effective on or before January 1, 2017, and this bill is chaptered last. bill as amended April 13, 2016 AB 2409 Wagner Introduced February 19, 2016 Existing Law: Existing law, inoperative due to a pending referendum election, would prohibit certain stores from providing a single-use carryout bag to a customer and prohibit those stores from selling or distributing a recycled paper bag to a customer at the point of sale unless the store makes that bag available for purchase.
+Assembly Committee on Environmental Safety and Toxic Materials Proposed Law: This bill would suspend the operation of certain amendments to water quality control plans relating to the total maximum daily load for trash unless the provisions inoperative due to a pending referendum election become effective.
 This bill would require the State Water Board to revisit and revise water quality control plans to address impaired water quality due to trash if the law pending referendum is defeated at the November 8, 2016, statewide general election.
-AB 2511 Levine Amended March 28, 2016 Senate Committee on Appropriations Existing Law: Existing law lists specific chemical or biological substances or mixtures of substances or devices included within the definition of auxiliary soil and plant substances and excludes commercial fertilizers, agricultural minerals, pesticides, soil amendments, and manures from the definition. sent June 13, Proposed Law: This bill would include biochar as a product intended to be used for influencing soils, plant growth, or crop or plant quality for the purposes of the definition of auxiliary soil and plant substances.
+AB 2511 Levine Amended March 28, 2016 Senate Floor Existing Law: Existing law lists specific chemical or biological substances or mixtures of substances or devices included within the definition of auxiliary soil and plant substances and excludes commercial fertilizers, agricultural minerals, pesticides, soil amendments, and manures from the definition. sent to Senate Proposed Law: This bill would include biochar as a product intended to be used for influencing soils, plant growth, or crop or plant quality for the purposes of the definition of auxiliary soil and plant substances.
 This bill would define biochar as materials derived from thermochemical conversion of biomass in an oxygen-limited environment containing at least 60 percent carbon.
-Maron 20, 2010.
+2016, for this bill as amended